EvSecDev/SCMP/README.md

 Using the Go x/crypto/ssh package, this program will SSH into the hosts defined in the configuration file and write the relevant configurations as well as handle the reloading of the associated service/program if required.
   The deployment method is currently only SSH by key authentication using password sudo for remote commands (password login authentication is currently not supported).

-- In deploy changes mode, you can choose a specific commit ID (or specify none and use the latest commit) from your repository and deploy the changed files in that specific commit to their designated remote hosts.
+- In deploy diff mode, you can choose a specific commit ID (or specify none and use the latest commit) from your repository and deploy the changed files in that specific commit to their designated remote hosts.
-- In deploy failure mode, the program will read the last failure json (if present) and extract the commitid, hosts, and files that failed and attempt to redeploy.
+- In deploy failures mode, the program will read the last failure json (if present) and extract the commitid, hosts, and files that failed and attempt to redeploy.
 - In deploy all mode, with a comma separated list of hosts, you can deploy every relevant file in the repo to the chosen hosts for a given commit (usually, the head commit).

 Although this program does need permissions on remote systems for writing system-wide configuration files and potentially restarting services, it does NOT need to SSH as root.